akanchha-rani/BMI-generator/README.md

 ## 🔍 Project Overview

 Body Mass Index (BMI) is a widely used metric to determine whether a person has a healthy body weight for their height.
 This web app automates the BMI calculation process and helps users understand their health category within seconds.

+The application:
+- Takes user input for height and weight
+- Performs real-time BMI calculation
+- Displays clear, readable results
+- Categorizes the BMI into standard health ranges